RamezIssac/django-erp-framework/docs/source/tutorial/tutorial_3.rst

 Reload the page and you should see only the relevant data.

-But the chart here is not very helpful, so we can remove it, slso a table with only one row can be a little overkill as well, don't you think?
+But the chart here is not very helpful, so we can remove it, also a table with only one row can be a little overkill as well, don't you think?

 We can further enhance our widget by using the `data-success-callback` `data-success-callback` take a function name which will be called when server successfully replies with the report data.